 Jacob Kassuba – Vice President, Campus Operations

-Jacob Kassuba is the executive director of Zenith Education Group and is responsible for campus operations for the three Altierus Career College campuses.
+Jacob Kassuba is the Vice President, Campus Operations for Zenith Education Group and is responsible for campus operations for the three Altierus Career College campuses.
 Previously, Mr. Kassuba was the executive director at the Chesapeake, Virginia, campus, with responsibility for the campuses in Chesapeake, Virginia; Woodbridge, Virginia; South Plainfield, New Jersey; and Southfield, Michigan.
 His leadership focus has been building efficiencies, driving outcomes and developing teams for student-centered educational environments.
 He has led and created a diverse array of projects and initiatives within his school groups around compliance, leadership, accreditation, outcomes, community partnership, enrollment, faculty development and student success.

 Mr. Kassuba holds an MBA from Cornerstone University and a BS in health sciences from Grand Valley State University.